Skip to content

 However, the following Hertfordshire schools will also accept new applications at the first run of continuing interest:

-• Loreto (St Albans)
+• Loreto College (St Albans)

 • Mount Grace School (Potters Bar)

-• St George’s School (boarding only) (Harpenden)
+• St George's School (Boarding Place) (Harpenden)

 • St Mary's Church of England High School (Cheshunt)